ccny-ss-js-dec-2020/introduction_to_mysql/2-first_sql/README.md

 ## Where to Write SQL Language in MySql Developer
+* Write the SQL Language where the red box in the picture is
 * ![Where to Write SQL](images/where_to_write_sql.png "Where to Write SQL")

 ## .sql Files